mohammad-oghli/Text-Classification/readme.md

 **Example**

-text = "The next Prime Minister will not be elected by the British public"
+`text = "The next Prime Minister will not be elected by the British public"`

 Classifying this text will return **Politics**.

-text = "Currently, when switching a Wear OS smartwatch to a new Android smartphone, users are required to factory reset the watch."
+`text = "Currently, when switching a Wear OS smartwatch to a new Android smartphone, users are required to factory reset the watch."`

-Also this text will return **Technology**.
+Also, this text will return **Technology**.

 ### How to call it